 The Breville Smart Oven consistently perfeormed at or near the front of the pack in all of our tests, earning it a coveted Editors' Choice Award.

-The Breville scored a 9 out of 10 on our baking test, making it the highest scoring model in this test.
+The Breville scored a 9 out of 10 on our baking test, making one of the highest scoring models in this test.
 It also put it well ahead of the worst performing model, which scored a 4.